mobxjs/mobx/README.md

 ## Example: Observable arrays

-`mobservable` provides an observable array implementation, which is fully ES5 compliant, but which will notify dependent computations upon each change.
+`mobservable` provides an observable array implementation (as ES7 polyfill), which is fully ES5 compliant, but which will notify dependent computations upon each change.

 ```javascript